Do you enjoy freelance work? Do you have something that you can do quickly to make $5? Then the site, Fiverr, might have something for you.

 What Do Others Think of Fiverr?

 If you do a Google or Bing search on Fiverr reviews, you’ll probably see just as many good reviews as bad.
-I would maybe suggest trying it as a buyer first to see how it works, and if you think it could work for you as a seller.
+I would maybe suggest trying it as a buyer first to see how it works, and that may clue you in as to whether it could work for you as a seller.
 Study what others have done with it to make it work.

 How to Sign Up